 We will then review the site and determine if it can be added to our forward programme.

 We also actively work with residents, councillors and voluntary groups who provide external funding for tree planting.
-To find out more read our how you can help section.

 We try to keep as many trees as possible.
 However, sometimes removal is the most appropriate course of action.

 We value the trees that we have and aim to protect them for future generations.
 Where trees are damaged by third parties or we are asked to remove trees to allow changes or improvements to the highway, we use a system called the Capital Asset Value for Amenity Trees (CAVAT).
 This puts a value on the benefits trees provide such as: